csxuwu/csxuwu.github.io/_pages/about.md

 **Xu Wu**, Zhihui Lai, Xianxu Hou, Jiajun Wen, Linlin Shen

 - Low-light image enhancement has made significant progress with deep neural networks in recent years.
-A typical framework is to learn nonlinear image-to-image mappings from low-light images and the corresponding normal light ones.
-However, these methods rarely consider the illumination relations between different regions and the diversity of regions in scale and shape, leading to over or under enhancement in uneven illumination.
+A typical framework is to learn nonlinear image-to-image mappings from low-light images and the corresponding normal-light ones.
+However, these methods rarely consider the illumination relations between different regions and the diversity of regions in scale and shape, leading to over or under-enhancement in uneven illumination.
 To address these issues, we propose a novel low-light image enhancement model that learns illumination relations and multi-scale information.
 </div>
 </div>